-- It’s one of the best customizable Linux distros for the advanced users.
+- It’s one of the best customizable Linux distros for advanced users.

 - Each after six months, it offers new releases, and every two years, it releases a Long Term Support (LTS).

-In the Linux distributions market, Debian has been a consistent climber.
-It is counted among one of the earliest operating systems.
-However, relatively, it has fewer numbers of hits.
-Moreover, it seems they commit to a slow-and-steady release.
+In the Linux distribution market, Debian has been a consistent climber.
+It is counted as one of the earliest operating systems.
+However, relatively, it has fewer numbers hits.
+Moreover, it seems they committed to a slow-and-steady release.

-Debian makes it easy to install new applications and configure the old ones.
-Being an administrator, you won’t need to be worried about library problems, overwriting previous versions of configuration files, etc. as the package system itself handles these things.
+Debian makes it easy to install new applications and configure old ones.
+As an administrator, you won’t need to worry about library problems, overwriting previous versions of configuration files, etc., as the package system handles these things.

 The OS comes with a large number of software programs (almost 51000).
-Even if you have proprietary software which runs under GNU/Linux, you can still use Debian.
-Currently, the O.S. is supporting a large number of kernels and architectures such as alpha, armel, hppa, i386, mipsel, sparc, etc.
+Even if you have proprietary software that runs under GNU/Linux, you can still use Debian.
+Currently, the O.S. supports many kernels and architectures such as alpha, armel, hppa, i386, mipsel, sparc, etc.

-In comparison to other Linux distributors, Debian is quite fast and easy on memory.
+Debian is quite fast and easy on memory compared to other Linux distributors.
 Speaking of security, Debian is utterly responsive.
-It ensures the quick fixes of security problems.
+It ensures quick fixes of security problems.
 The good thing is that the fixed packages are uploaded within a few days.

 - Debian always comes with a super stable version that is thoroughly tested and bug fixed.